rhyven/ericlight.com/content/Tech/wg0.md

 At this stage, there are actually a few ways that this can go wrong, even though we haven't done much.
 Here's a quick summary of everything we've done:

-* Installed Wireguard at both ends
+* Installed WireGuard at both ends
 * Set up your NAT rule on the remote side
 * Created a private and public key on each side
 * Put each public key in the opposite side's [Peer] config